legendy4141/LanceDB/docs/src/embeddings/index.md

 To get started with embeddings, you can use the built-in embedding functions.

-### OpenAI Embedding function
+###  Embedding function

-LanceDB registers the OpenAI embeddings function in the registry as `openai`.
+LanceDB registers the  embeddings function in the registry as ``.
 You can pass any supported model name to the `create`.
 By default it uses `"text-embedding-ada-002"`.

 === "Python"